elhachimi-ch/dst/README.md

 ## Documentation

-More information can be found on the [PyGitHub documentation site.](https://pygithub.readthedocs.io/en/latest/introduction.html)
+More information can be found on the [DST documentation site.](https://data-science-toolkit.readthedocs.io)

 ### Contributing